Autism Society Inland Empire Board

 Rick Gutierrez, Ph D, BCBA

 Rick is currently the Regional Vice President Autism Administration and Network Provider Services, Easter Seals Southern California.
 He started off his career as an in-home tutor and still has a desire to improve the lives of families affected by autism.

 JJ Johnston, Ed D, BCBA, Board Vice-President

-Parent and Director Behavioral Provider Network, Easter Seals of Southern California.
+Parent and Vice President, Experience & Service Delivery Easter Seals of Southern CA, Easter Seals of Southern California.
 For over 20 years, J.J.
 Johnston has partnered with community leaders to create quality ABA programs for schools, provide consultation on behavioral services, and shape client-centered public policy regarding services for individuals with autism spectrum disorder and other developmental disabilities.

 Rebecca Silva, Ph D